Skip to content

 wh shape create Location --fields '{"x": "number", "y": "number", "label": "string"}'

-Shapes can also be created as commit operations.
+Shapes can also be created as write operations.

 TypeDescriptionExample value